juancarlosmiranda/azure_kinect_notes/README.md

 * (Azure Kinect SDK
   v1.4.1.exe)[https://download.microsoft.com/download/3/d/6/3d6d9e99-a251-4cf3-8c6a-8e108e960b4b/Azure%20Kinect%20SDK%201.4.1.exe]

-## 4. Using manufacturer tools: ka4viewer, recorder.
+## 4. Using manufacturer tools: ka4viewer, recorder

 In this section, the necessary steps are explained to use tools to record, view videos, program with the Azure Kinect camera.